rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 little_godzilla/s

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>
-<b> Update 3 (sleeping quarters): Huntron and Hopfield get nobel.
+<b> Update 3 (sleeping quarters): Hinton and Hopfield get nobel.
 Roommate woke me from sleep early morning.
 The shock of nobel prize is still sunking into  MLCollective.
 Congratulations are flowing around.
 Everyone feels it's their nobel.
 AI is the new physics lol.</b>

 On this lovely rare-occasion, as Nobel prizes are being doled out to AI, which (according to some people) is NOT a fundamental science or a mere application of physics, we have curated a special series of little godzillas just for you.
 Each one of them took a lot of time, love, and effort to make.
 We shall now study these godzillas one by one: